ABC’s of Personal Loans

 APR is a standardized measurement of the cost of credit, used in reference to everything from car loans to credit cards.
 APR is an annualized representation of your interest rate.
 Since the Truth in Lending Act (TILA) requires that all financial institutions calculate APR the same way, looking at the APR can help you compare loan and credit card offers to secure the best rate.
 Choosing the vendor with the lowest APR can help you spend less on your debt.
 With credit cards, your APR comes into play when your debt carries over into the next billing cycle.
 If you carry a balance on a credit card, you will pay the interest on your balance.
 Learn more about APR here.

 A budget is a breakdown of your expenses and income for a set time.
 Creating a budget can give you a detailed picture of your finances, showing you how much you are spending on necessities and where you may be able to eliminate other expenses.
 It can highlight areas where you are wasting money and ways to save more.
-The 50/20/30 budget rule is a popular way to break up your expenses and spend responsibly.
-The rule states that you should spend up to 50% of your after-tax income on needs and obligations, 20% on savings and debt repayment, and 30% towards other expenses.
+The 50/30/20 budget rule is a popular way to break up your expenses and spend responsibly.
+The rule states that you should spend up to 50% of your after-tax income on needs and obligations, 30% towards other expenses and 20% on savings and debt repayment.
 Budgeting can help you create an emergency fund and cover unexpected expenses.
 You can also pay down debt faster if you include debt repayment in your budget.

 A charge off occurs when a financial institution has decided that a borrower will never repay a loan and deems the loan uncollectable.
 This results in a negative mark on the borrower’s credit report.
 A charge off is considered a serious negative event and can adversely impact your credit score and ability to borrow funds in the future.
 After charging off a loan, the original lender may engage a third party debt collector to attempt to recover what is owed.
 If you see a charge off reported on your credit report, you could reach out to the lender or creditor to see if you can repay your debt and have the mark removed, but it may be too late.
 A charge off can stay on your report for seven years.
 A charge off also does not mean that your debt is wiped clean; you are still legally responsible for the amount owed.